gitter-badger/cedarex/README.md

 • Recomended specs: 300gb SSD, 4x 2.20GHz and 12GB RAM

-• Ultra specs: 300gb SSD, 4x 2.20 GHz and 96GB RAM (you can run the OS in RAM its self)
+• Ultra specs: 300gb SSD, 4x 2.20 GHz and 96GB RAM (you can run the OS in RAM itself)

 ### Recently done / News
 • Undergoing fix of security issues.